quantumlib/Cirq/docs/google/calibration.md

 being prepared in the |1⟩ state.
 The p_11 error is defined as one minus this result.

-This is dominated by the error in measurement (read out) of the qubit, but it implicitly contains several different types of error.
+This is dominated by the error in measurement (readout) of the qubit, but it implicitly contains several different types of error.
 Also possible is that the excited state |1⟩ was not prepared correctly or that the state decayed before measurement.
 This error is generally expected to be higher than the P_00 error.